19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Initiative.md

 Once all combatants have taken a turn, that round ends and the next round begins, returning to the side who won the high roll.

+*Enemies will take [Reactions](Reaction.md) on the players turns so the combat should always feel like a responsive back and forth*
+## Always On Initiative
-*Optional Rule:*
+*Optional Rule: Depends*
-*You can have initiative always be tracked and roll a new initiative every time combat starts and ends.
+You can have initiative always be tracked and roll a new initiative every time combat starts and ends.
 This can help ensure each player gets a chance to explore and role play equally.
-This is a good to help newer or more timid players have a dedicated time where they have the spotlight without needing them to take the 'initiative'.*
+This is a good to help newer or more timid players have a dedicated time where they have the spotlight without needing them to take the 'initiative'.

 *When delving, treat the referees turn as the dungeon turn, rolling any dice, updating any parts of the environment, adjusting timers, etc.*